Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 Once you reach 10th level, you learn to mask your patterns with ordinary movements and work with incredible subtlety.
 If you succeed on a difficulty 15 Agility (Trickery) skill check at the end of each turn that you cast or sustain a pattern, observers are completely unaware of the fact that you are using magic.
 You have disadvantage on this skill check if there is more than one observer or you are being closely watched.

-## Flick of the Wrist
+## Mirrored Patterns

-At 13th level, you can incorporate patterns into the movements you are already making, casting them more quickly.
-You may cast patterns as a minor action at the cost of 1 essence.
-You may not use your Mirrored Patterns feature with this feature as you are not casting the pattern as a major action.
+When you reach level 13, you learn to mirror the motions you are making with the other hand, producing two copies of the same effect.
+Whenever you cast a pattern as a major action (but not as a minor action or reaction), you may spend one essence to create a second copy of it.
+You do not need to use the same target for this pattern.

 ## Read the Weave